MoserMichael/dockerdashphp/notes/notes-talk.md

 - --rm          - docker does not keep any information about this container, as it exits.

-Lets look at the shell: we get the illusion of running as root.
+Lets look at the shell: we get the illusion of running as root, lets' check:

 ```
 > # whoami